 The entire camp gathers for a daily assembly, where we sing camp songs and make important announcements.

 Pinecliffe has 4 activity periods in the morning, each 40 minutes in length, with ten minutes between, providing plenty of time for campers to get from one activity to the next without missing instructional time.
-4th period is our dedicated Junior Elective period.
+We use the 2nd period of each day for Senior Choice, while 4th is our dedicated Junior Elective period.

 All campers spend rest hour in their bunks, supervised by a counselor.
 This provides our campers an opportunity to write letters home, read a book, or play a game with their bunkmates.

 We run three activity periods in the afternoon, each also 40 minutes in length.
-During our final period of the day, our Senior campers attend their electives.
+During the final two periods of our day, our Juniors have a 6th period daily choice, and our Senior campers attend their electives during 7th period.

 This is a structured free time for all of our campers.
 Many of our departments, including tennis, boot camp, landsports, and swim, are open for campers to have additional instruction in areas of their choice.
 We use this time for all of our competitive inter-camp teams to practice for upcoming games and focus on advance skill development.